Saicharan128/Web-Scraping-Laptop-Price-Analysis/README.md

 # Web-Scraping-Laptop-Price-Analysis

-In this Webscraping Project I have made some analysis on the laptops and made some analysis of them based on their features...
+In this Webscraping Project I have made some analysis on the laptops based on their features...

 Steps Followed :
   1.Problem Statement